MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

  A pointer to the characters of the C-string to be assigned to the target string.

 `count`
- The number of characters to be appended, at most, from the source string.
+ The number of characters to be assigned, from the source string.

 `str`
  The source string whose characters are to be assigned to the target string.